 - Municipal Code - The Carbondale Revised Code is maintained by American Legal Publishing.
 Once a City Ordinance is amended or added, the City Clerk’s Office submits changes to be codified.

 - Public Service Announcements - The City of Carbondale utilizes social media, Daily News and Press Releases, CityVision 16, and the Carbondale Police Department to help keep citizens informed.

-- Website Development - This website was designed under contract with CivicPlus, as approved by the City Council, at a cost of $39,524.10.
+- Website Development - This website was designed under contract with CivicPlus, approved by the City Council, for $39,524.10.